 The current list of courses in the Islamic Studies area includes: HUMA102 Islamic Culture, HUMA111 Islamic History, HUMA112 Sciences in Islam, HUMA210 Introduction to Islamic Law, and HUMA211 Islam and Modernity.
 The Office of the Registration keeps an updated list of the approved courses in this category.

 The majority of General Education courses should be taken in the first two years of study, especially courses such as Academic English I, Academic English II, and the required Mathematics and Science courses.
 These basic General Education courses are critical to a student’s smooth progression into their chosen Major curriculum, due to the gradual development and accumulation of basic knowledge, skills and competencies.
 This is reflected in course prerequisites, listed in each course syllabus.
 Additional General Education courses are often taken by students in the later years of study, to supplement and complement the completion of their Major course requirements.
-A course in Career Development (SDAS 300), to be taken during the third year of study, is a prerequisite for students to do their internship.
+A course in Career Preparation (GENS 300), to be taken during the third year of study, is a prerequisite for students to do their internship.
+GENS 400 is to be taken during the final year of study.